mutant-city/infrastructure/README.md

 ## Notes

 - use Ansible Vault on your variable files

   - https://serversforhackers.com/c/how-ansible-vault-works
   - `ansible-vault encrypt group_var/all.yml`
   - can use the prompt OR file method if you have any ansible-vault created configs(nothing should be plaintext)
     - https://docs.ansible.com/ansible/2.4/vault.html

+- Lets Encrypt (apparently) has a rate limit.
+So can simply comment wordpress-ssl out of the playbook for an http only version of the configuration.
+Can then add it back it when/if you think rate limiting won't be an issue(hint: it takes one week.)

 ## SSL Notes